Nodulaire/ELK-Ansible/Documentation/Workflow.md

 # Workflow

-This document aim to explain methods used for this project.
+The aim of the document is to explain methods used for this project.

 Be free to contact us at any time.
-Contact information are available on the main README.
+Contact information are available on the main [README](../README.md).
 Please consider using PGP to contact us.
 It's a good habit to take ;)
 ## Git
 If you are a contributor, please read those instructions before merging your work.